Skip to content

 What it Usually Means: High sugar and chemical toxins

-What the FDA requires: Fat Free- must have less than 0.5g of fat per serving, Low Fat – must have 3g or less of fat per serving, Less Fat – must have 25% or less than the comparison food.
+What the FDA requires: Fat-Free- must have less than 0.5g of fat per serving, Low Fat – must have 3g or less of fat per serving, Less Fat – must have 25% or less than the comparison food.

 The fat-free craze has been in full force since the late eighties and early nineties.
-It was really based on warnings from scientists and medical doctors that “fat is the enemy” (especially saturated fat).
+It was based on warnings from scientists and medical doctors that “fat is the enemy” (especially saturated fat).
 The assertion that fat causes heart disease flies in the face of centuries of cultures that have consumed animal fat and other saturated fats as a large part of their diet.
 Yet, heart disease and obesity simply did not exist.

 We have more fat-free and low-fat products than ever before and certainly more than anywhere else in the world.
-If you were to plot out the graph of the number of fat free products and the levels of obesity, they would follow the same trajectory.
+If you were to plot out the graph of the number of fat-free products and the levels of obesity, they would follow the same trajectory.
 As these foods became more prevalent, and the good healthy fats were reduced or eliminated, the obesity levels rose.

-Claim: Trans Fat Free
+Claim: Trans Fat-Free

 What it Usually Means: There can still be trans fats as long as it is under .5 grams/serving.